urql-graphql/urql/docs/guides.md

 ```

 As of now it enters the exchange and tells it to continue due
 to forward being invoked.
-So this is basically an empty
+So this is basically a noop exchange.
-exchange.

 Next up is writing some code that refreshes our token, so imagine
 the following method: